 - The initial petition is called an I-130 petition.

 - The application for a family-based green card is called an I-485 application.

 They are different.
 So let’s look at your situation one step at a time.

-Initial Petition Filed By Your Husband
+I-130 Petition Was Filed By Your Husband

 Since I cannot tell from your question if your deceased husband filed any paperwork, I’ll start with the first set of paperwork.
 I will address two distinct possibilities.